Projective characterization of higher-order quantum transformations: Accidental isomorphisms in the case of quantum theory

-The set inclusions at Eqs. \eqref{eq:inclusions} can become equivalences in the special cases were the projectors are either identity or depolarizing.
+can become equivalences in the special cases where the projectors are either identity or depolarizing.
 These imply set isomorphisms that are not without consequences: subsets with different signaling constraints get accidentally equivalent.